deepin-community/fish/doc_src/cmds/popd.rst

 See Also
 --------

-- the :ref:`dirs <cmd-dirs>` command to print the directory stack
+- the :doc:`dirs <dirs>` command to print the directory stack
-- the :ref:`cdh <cmd-cdh>` command which provides a more intuitive way to navigate to recently visited directories.
+- the :doc:`cdh <cdh>` command which provides a more intuitive way to navigate to recently visited directories.